 Client: University of Southampton

-The two wings of the building, at four and seven storeys, are joined by a generous central staircase.
+Internally, the two wings of the building, at four and nine storeys, are joined by a generous central spiral stair which invites people to meet and encourages those incidental opportunities for research, partnership and learning.
 Larger learning spaces are located at lower levels of the building with smaller spaces higher up.
-Independent study spaces next to the main lecture theatre offer a variety of environments in which to learn.
-The top of the building, with its far-reaching views, is open to all.

-A modulated pale glazed ceramic façade wraps around the faceted geometry of the building at the upper levels.
+The pale ceramic cladding is a robust high-quality façade that wraps around the faceted geometry of the building, giving subtle reflections of the neighbouring buildings.

 In 2012 FCBStudios completed a new Bus Interchange at the heart of the Highfield Campus.